 This process also won’t let you roll back to Windows 8, only Windows 8.1.
 Part of the Windows 10 upgrade process involves moving to 8.1, so that’s technically the last OS installed on the system.
 If you want Windows 8 proper, you’ll have to use the instructions up above, and even then, only if you have the original installation media, and turn off updates.

-Be aware that this process might revert your password, so you might need to log in with your old password if you created a new one since upgrading to Windows 10.
+It’s possible that reverting to an earlier Windows may also revert your password.
+When the screen prompts it, you may need to log in with your old password if you started using a new one with your Windows 10 upgrade.

 - How to download a Windows 10 ISO file legally and install Windows 10 from it